dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

 This change to `out` reduces the overall compat impact of this change.
 The ability to return `out` by reference is not practically useful, it's essentially a compiler trivia question.
 However it negatively impacts call site analysis because the rules must consider the case that it is returned by `ref` or `ref` field.
 Hence `out` arguments, even though 99% of the time are not returned by `ref` must be considered as such and that conflates lifetime issues.
-This would reduce the flexbility of APIs that return `ref struct` values and have `out` parameters.
+This would reduce the flexibility of APIs that return `ref struct` values and have `out` parameters.
 This is a common pattern in reader style APIs.

 ```c#
 Span<byte> Read(Span<byte> buffer, out int read)